good-loop/doc/pages/policy/cookie-policy.md

 Our website and advertisements use cookies to distinguish you from other users.
 This helps us to provide you with a good experience when you browse our website and also allows us to improve our service and advertisement offering.

 A cookie is a small file of letters and numbers that we store on your browser if you agree.
-Cookies contain information that is transferred to your computer’s hard drive.
+Cookies contain information that is transferred to your computer's hard drive.

 We use the following cookies: